emmanr/personal-typescript-guide/README.md

 > Should follow a naming convention for Interfaces, most likely you will discussed it with your teams to avoid clashing of names.
 There is no standard for the naming conventions by the language itself.

-> Make it Generic, CamelCase
+> Make it Generic, Use PascalCase for interface names.

 > Should not have I or Interface in the name or any other way of identifying it as an interface.